 • Over 22 years, more than 170,000 landmines were cleared from Mozambique.
 In some places specially trained rats were used to locate the mines.
 The country was declared free of the deadly weapons in 2015.

 • Mozambique is home to five of the seven endangered species of sea turtles.

 Christian (mainly Roman Catholic), Muslim and Hindu.
 Many also follow traditional beliefs.

 Social Conventions in Mozambique

 Shaking hands is the customary form of greeting.
-The courtesies and modes of address customary in Portugal and other Latin countries are still observed.
 Casual wear is acceptable.
 Formal dress is seldom required.

-Photography: Visitors should not take photographs of soldiers, airports, bridges or government/public buildings, since this is illegal.
+Photography: Visitors should not take photographs of soldiers, airports, bridges or government/public buildings.
 Only photos of beaches and other tourist sites may be taken.